qdm12/gluetun-wiki/contributing/add-a-provider.md

 ⚠️ This is the hardest part ⚠️

-First, add `"yourprovider": {"version": 1},` to the list of providers in `internal/storage/servers.json`.

 You need to adapt the example code in the `internal/provider/yourprovider/updater` Go package such that it can fetch and update VPN servers.

 There are several `// TODO` comments in the code to highlight what needs to be done, and with examples.